Uncle Dysfunktional: Release

 On 26 March 2007, it was announced that Happy Mondays had signed to Sanctuary Records, and that their forthcoming album was scheduled for release in a few months' time.
 In April 2007, Happy Mondays appeared at the Coachella Festival in the United States, marking their first visit to the country in 15 years.
 As Bez was denied a visa, he did not perform with the band.
+Here, they debuted "Jellybean", "Angels and Whores", "Deviantz" with Avalon and "In the Blood".
 In May and June 2007, they embarked on a tour of the United Kingdom, concluding with a performance at the London Astoria.
-Happy Mondays were schueled to the US to perform at the In the City festival, which was ran by Factory Records founder Tony Wilson.
+Happy Mondays were scheduled to the US to perform at the In the City festival, which was run by Factory Records founder Tony Wilson.
 However, due to visa issues, the band had to cancel their appearance.
 Between June and August 2007, the band played various festivals, including Electric Gardens, T on the Fringe and V, and a one-off show at The Ritz in Manchester.

 Uncle Dysfunktional was released on 2 July 2007 through Sanctuary-imprint Sequel Records.
 Ryder said he could have put the album out under the Black Grape name as it "would have saved us loads of legal hassles - but because it was Gaz and Bez it just was the [Happy] Mondays".
 Despite Factory Records having closed 15 years before, Wilson personally assigned Uncle Dysfunktional a FAC catalogue number, FAC-500.
 "Jellybean" was released as the lead single from the album on 16 July 2007.
 In September and October 2007, they went on another UK tour, with support from the Sunshine Underground, which was followed by a trek to mainland Europe in November 2007.
 A music video was released for "Dysfunktional Uncle" on 22 October 2007.
 A version of the track, remixed by Eliot James was released the second single from the album on 29 October 2007.
-Happy Mondays closed out the year with a performance at the G-Mex centre on 13 December 2007.
-The band performed at the Versus Cancer benefit gig on 23 February 2008.
+Happy Mondays closed out the year with a show at the G-Mex centre on 13 December 2007.
+The band then performed at the Versus Cancer benefit gig on 23 February 2008, followed by an appearance at the Wakestock festival later in the year.
 A 2020 mix of the album was released in December 2020, with a re-ordered track listing, and the addition of bonus track "Petunia".
 This version was pressed on vinyl as part of the 2022 Record Store Day event.